AnEntrypoint/NHFS/docs/contributing.md

 ## 💡 Ideas for Contribution

+> [!NOTE]
+> **Look for `TODO:` in the project.**
+> There already is so much on todo, I highly recommend to take a look on these features and bug fixes.

 - Bug fixes
-- New file manager features (search, sort, filters, visual, animations, authentication, users)
+- New file features (search, sort, filters, visual, animations, authentication, users)
 - UI/UX improvements
 - Documentation

 ---